Home page of www.weldreality.com.

 Second number 0 = flat and horizontal | |

-resistance of the metal or the weld to penetration.
+resistance of a metal or of a weld to penetration.
 Hardness is related to the

 strength of the metal.
 A good way to test a weld after the weld and heat treatment

-are complete is to test the hardness of weld and the base metal surrounding the
+are complete. is to test the hardness of weld and the base metal HAZ surrounding the

 weld.